mparsley1/eo-docs/README.md

     eo-custom-scripts/eo_custom_scripts/custom_scripts

 Add the processor to the directory corresponding to the instrument that the processor will use.
+Add a directory with the name of the processor to the directory with the existing processors.
-Name the script "script.js".
+In that directory add the processor and name it script "script.js".
-The script script is can now be called using the CLI.
+The script can now be called using the CLI.

 ## eo-processors, eoian & eo_io

-### Example: Create a processing chain using eoin
+### Example: create a processing chain using eoin

 The processor in eo-processors/eo_processors/ndvi_satpy generates Sentinel 2 NDVI GeoTIFFs.
 The following example creates an NDVI product, without the CLI.